cjdbarlow/Part-One/creatinine_clearance.md

         * Not metabolised
         * Freely filtered by the glomerulus
         * Minimally secreted
-        As GFR fallsthe *proportion* of creatinine secreted by renal tubules increases, so plasma creatinine will overestimate GFR when GFR is low.
+        As GFR falls the *proportion* of creatinine secreted by renal tubules increases, so plasma creatinine will overestimate GFR when GFR is low.
         * Not reabsorbed
     * GFR can be approximated by creatinine clearance
     This is given by the equation: $$GFR \approx Cl_{Cr} = {U_{[Cr]}.U_Q \over P_{[Cr]}}$$